Busso00/HCI/README.md

 A2_updated_navigation_map.pdf contain an updated version of navigation map for A2
 </li>
 <li>
-Heuristic_evaluation folder contains picture on which heuristic evaluation must be performed
+Heuristic_evaluation_material contains picture on which heuristic evaluation must be performed
 </li>